dysdsyd/dysdsyd.github.io/_posts/2020-12-14-deepgamble.md

 published: true
 title: DeepGamble
 image: /img/deepg.png
-subtitle: >-
-  Towards unlocking real-time player intelligence using multi-layer instance segmentation and attribute detection
+subtitle: Unlocking blackjack player intelligence using instance segmentation
 ---
 DeepGamble is a video recognition system that is based on an extension of the Mask R-CNN model.
 It digitizes the game of blackjack by detecting cards and player bets in real-time and processes decisions they took in order to create accurate player personas.